3.2. Commands

 Check cabal fetch --help for a complete list of options.

-5.2.5.3. cabal get
+3.2.5.3. cabal get

-cabal get [PACKAGES] (synonym: cabal unpack) downloads and unpacks the source code of PACKAGES locally.
+cabal get [FLAGS] [PACKAGES] (synonym: cabal unpack) downloads and unpacks the source code of PACKAGES locally.
 By default the content of the packages is unpacked in the current working directory, in named subfolders (e.g. ./filepath-1.2.0.8/), use --destdir=PATH to specify another folder.
 By default the latest version of the package is downloaded, you can ask for a spefic one by adding version numbers (cabal get random-1.0.0.1).

 Clone the package’s source repository (Darcs, Git, etc.) instead of downloading the tarball.
 Only works if the package specifies a source-repository.